 With the dramatic increase in its user base and popularity, VoIP Technology is gradually taking over the centre-stage while the traditional forms of telecommunication are getting side-lined.
 Although VoIP technology is over a decade old, the transition of the public network to packet-switched from circuit-switched is still going on.

 For enabling a session-based communication, it requires control of the session from its source to its defined endpoint.
-However, there is no single IP network which covers a vast distance for enabling that level of control.
+However, there is no single IP network that covers a vast distance for enabling that level of control.
 In addition to that, the internet lacks the fundamental quality of service (QoS) and security mechanisms.
 These are necessary for delivering security and quality consistently, which the users expect for all real-time multimedia communications.

 Why Do you Need Virtual Session Border Controllers?